Prince Eugene of Savoy: Great Turkish War

 Eugene had no doubt as to where his new allegiance lay, and this loyalty was immediately put to the test.
 By September, the Imperial forces under the Duke of Lorraine, together with a powerful Polish army under King John III Sobieski, were poised to strike the Sultan's army.
 On the morning of 12 September, the Christian forces drew up in line of battle on the south-eastern slopes of the Vienna Woods, looking down on the massed enemy camp.
-The day-long Battle of Vienna resulted in the lifting of the 60-day siege, and the Sultan's forces were routed and in retreat.
+The day-long Battle of Vienna resulted in the lifting of the 60-day siege, and the Sultan's forces were routed.
 Serving under Baden, as a twenty-year-old volunteer, Eugene distinguished himself in the battle, earning commendation from Lorraine and the Emperor; he later received the nomination for the colonelcy and was awarded the Kufstein regiment of dragoons by Leopold I.

 Holy League

 In March 1684, Leopold I formed the Holy League with Poland and Venice to counter the Ottoman threat.
 For the next two years, Eugene continued to perform with distinction on campaign and establish himself as a dedicated, professional soldier; by the end of 1685, still only 22 years old, he was made a Major-General.
 Little is known of Eugene's life during these early campaigns.
 Contemporary observers make only passing comments of his actions, and his own surviving correspondence, largely to his cousin Victor Amadeus, are typically reticent about his own feelings and experiences.
 Nevertheless, it is clear that Baden was impressed with Eugene's qualities—"This young man will, with time, occupy the place of those whom the world regards as great leaders of armies."

-In June 1686, the Duke of Lorraine besieged Buda (Budapest), the centre of the Ottoman occupation in Hungary.
+In June 1686, the Duke of Lorraine besieged Buda (Budapest), the centre of Ottoman Hungary and the old royal capital.
 After resisting for 78 days, the city fell on 2 September, and Turkish resistance collapsed throughout the region as far away as Transylvania and Serbia.
 Further success followed in 1687, where, commanding a cavalry brigade, Eugene made an important contribution to the victory at the Battle of Mohács on 12 August.
 Such was the scale of their defeat that the Ottoman army mutinied—a revolt which spread to Constantinople.
-The Grand Vizier, Suluieman Pasha, was executed and Sultan Mehmed IV, deposed.
+The Grand Vizier, Sarı Süleyman Pasha, was executed and Sultan Mehmed IV, deposed.
 Once again, Eugene's courage earned him recognition from his superiors, who granted him the honour of personally conveying the news of victory to the Emperor in Vienna.
 For his services, Eugene was promoted to Lieutenant-General in November 1687.
 He was also gaining wider recognition.
 King Charles II of Spain bestowed upon him the Order of the Golden Fleece, while his cousin, Victor Amadeus, provided him with money and two profitable abbeys in Piedmont.
 Eugene's military career suffered a temporary setback in 1688 when, on 6 September, the Prince suffered a severe wound to his knee by a musket ball during the Siege of Belgrade, and did not return to active service until January 1689.